Bayes’ Theorem

 The main application of Bayes’ Theorem is to calculate when it is easy to calculate from the problem setup.
 Often this occurs in multi-stage experiments where event describes outcomes of an intermediate stage.

-Note: these notes use alphabetical order , as a mnemonic for temporal or logical order, i.e. that comes first in time, or that otherwise that is the prior conditional from which it is easier to calculate .
+Note: These lecture notes use alphabetical order , as a mnemonic for temporal or logical order, i.e. that comes first in time, or that is the prior conditional from which it is easy to calculate .

 Link to original